google/turbinia/docs/developer/sre-doc.md

 #### Grafana

-*   Grafana pulls metrics from Google monitoring (OS metrics) and application metrics from the server/workers.
+*   Grafana pulls metrics from Google monitoring (OS metrics) and application metrics from Prometheus.
-*   Grafana displays dashboard for both the os and turbinia application metrics.
+*   Grafana displays dashboard for both the OS and Turbinia application metrics.
 *   Datasource 1: Google Monitoring of gcp project
 *   Datasource 2: `http://prometheus-server-1aa1aaaa1a1a1111:9090/`
 *   Listens on port 3000
-*   Current username is **"admin"** and password is generated when you terraform deploys Grafana.
+*   Current the username is **"admin"** and password is generated by terraform when it deploys Grafana.

-WARNING: You need to save and securely store your Grafana admin password after terraform deployment is complete.
+**WARNING**: You are responsible for securly storing the Grafan admin password after terraform deployment is complete.

 *   SSH access
     *   `ssh -i ~/.ssh/google_compute_engine -L 11111:localhost:3000